 Example: Drip marketing campaigns

 Journeys allow users to configure steps such as add/remove to list, add a time delay, run A/B testing, etc– all through a simple drag and drop builder where users can create complex engagement workflows.

-Sales Sequences: Sales sequence in Freshworks CRM allows users to configure a sequence of actions for contacts that are sales qualified.
+Sales Sequences: Sales sequences in the web application allows users to configure a sequence of actions for contacts that are sales qualified.
 These steps are aimed at making it easy for users to nurture buyers who are farther along the sales lifecycle and nudge them towards becoming a customer.
-There are two types of sales sequences in Freshworks CRM:
+There are two types of sales sequences in the web application:

 Classic Sequences: A time-bound sales sequence.
 I.e runs for a period of 90 days (1 quarter) and carries out steps on records based on the day of the sequence and matching criteria.

 Smart Sequences: An interval-bound sales sequence i.e runs on a preset interval of a few days and executes steps only for those records that match the criteria.